programmingprincess/programmingprincess.github.io/projects.md

 {{site.about}} -->
 My research projects span bioinformatics, data mining, and machine learning, and use mostly python, bash, and sometimes R. My web projects are mostly full-stack, built with JavaScript and occasionally Flask.

-Some of my current and past projects, arranged from most to least recent.
+Below are some of my current and past projects, arranged from most to least recent.
 Open source projects are linked to GitHub.

 <!-- <div class="center">
 <a href="#research">Research</a> | <a href="#web">Web</a> | <a href="#app">App</a> </div>